michael-spengler/fairness/README.md

 We want to make sure that it is as simple as never before to get together, dance, laugh in fair contexts while supporting the CULT.

 People will be able to earn CULT or RVLT by dancing and laughing together.
+CULT Dance Party Organizers could be rewarded with [CULT](https://coinmarketcap.com/currencies/cult-dao) or [RVLT](https://coinmarketcap.com/currencies/revolt-2-earn).

 ## CULT.DAO Proposals
 We consider providing a workflow based on the [contributor assistant](https://github.com/contributor-assistant) to simplify the provisioning of the required parameters - which are: